bodastage/bts-ce/README.md

 * Login with username: **btsuser@bodastage.org** and password: **password**

 ## Installing a new release
-At the momemnt, we don't have upgrade scripts.
-You have to remote the previous version and install the new one.
+At the moment, we don't have upgrade scripts.
+You have to remove the previous version and install the new one.
-This is achieved using 2 commands,
+This is achieved using the following 2 commands,

 * From the old version's directory, run
 	```batch